-For those of us used to seeing chicken cut into parts, wrapped in plastic, and chilling in supermarket coolers, a trip to a local Peruvian market is both fascinating and a bit daunting.
-The biggest market is San Pedro, just up the street from the Plaza de Armas.
-Here, you’ll find a bit of everything—fruits, vegetables, alpaca charqui (the Quechua source of the word “jerky”), pig’s heads, herbs, fruit juices, weavings, and much, much more.
-You’ll see a fair share of tourists wandering here as well, so for something more relaxed and insider, try San Blas Market, or Rosaspata where you’ll see very few foreigners.
+For those of us used to seeing chicken cut into parts, wrapped in plastic, and cooling in supermarket refrigerators, a trip to a local Peruvian market is fascinating and a bit daunting.
+At the biggest market, San Pedro, just up the street from the Plaza de Armas, you’ll find fruits, vegetables, alpaca charqui (the Quechua source of our word jerky), pig’s heads, herbs, fruit juices, weavings, and much, much more.
+You’ll see a fair number of foreigners wandering here as well, so for an experience that feels more authentic, try San Blas Market or Rosaspata, both off the tourist track.